ETG153/osao-digital-thermometer-v2/docs/programming.md

 # Programming the ATtiny861 MCU
-Once the [prerequisites](/docs/prerequisites.md) have been installed, the MCCU can be programmed as follows:
+Once the [prerequisites](/docs/prerequisites.md) have been installed, the MCU can be programmed as follows:

 ## Preparing the ISP
 In order to program the MCU, an ISP programmer is needed.
 For this an arduino board will be used with the `Arduino as ISP` sketch.